 Ref.
-Project Total Project Cost £000 Project Specific Funding Available £000 Flexible Funding Required £000 Priority Category Description/Notes Recommendation ┝ Schemes on hold (as a nor Eob 11 1) -ago 1 Bicester Library - new library and offices as part of town centre redevelopment 1,200 477 723 5 Provision of new library and offices as part of town centre redevelopment by Cherwell District council.
+Project Total Project Cost £000 Project Specific Funding Available £000 Flexible Funding Required £000 Priority Category Description/Notes Recommendation L Schemes on hold (as s per Feb 1 1 ) Рад 1 Bicester Library - new library and offices as part of town centre redevelopment 1,200 477 723 5 Provision of new library and offices as part of town centre redevelopment by Cherwell District council.
 Plans have, therefore, been agreed in principle to relocate the library to the new first floor premises as part of a civic space in the re-developed shopping centre.
 Figures in this update are based on the latest CIB discussion where the Board agreed in principle to support the scheme subject to achieving greater level of certainty about the level of future developer contributions through negotiations with the CDC (£477k S106 funding already secured for this projects).
-Agreed and included in the Capital Programme as per November 2011 Financial Monitoring Report 266 ר 2 Bicester Market square (developer contribution funded scheme) 1,000 1,000 0 5 The main aim of the project is environmental enhancement, with safe pedestrian movement and stronger links to the rest of the town centre.
+Agreed and included in the Capital Programme as per November 2011 Financial Monitoring Report Je 235 2 Bicester Market square (developer contribution funded scheme) 1,000 1,000 0 5 The main aim of the project is environmental enhancement, with safe pedestrian movement and stronger links to the rest of the town centre.
 Important to invest in Bicester given housing growth issues and ongoing congestion problems.
-Scheme is fully district council & Remain on Hold
+Scheme is fully district council & developer funded but developer funding could be used on other schemes in Bicester if they were felt to be higher priority.
+Review of developer funding taking place to assess how spending can be prioritised in climate of reducing capital resources.
+Scheme to be reconsidered once the outcome of this is known Remain on Hold

 Ref.
-Project Total Project Cost £000 Project Specific Funding Available £000 Flexible Funding Required £000 Priority Category Description/Notes Recommendation " Page 353 Peppard School - Major Scheme 496 40 6 The Major scheme was intended to combine replacement of an aged temporary classroom with a number of suitability issues, including staff facilities.
+Project Total Project Cost £000 Project Specific Funding Available £000 Flexible Funding Required £000 Priority Category Description/Notes Recommendation Page 236 Peppard School - Major Scheme 496 40 456 6 The Major scheme was intended to combine replacement of an aged temporary classroom with a number of suitability issues, including staff facilities.
 The replacement of the school's aged temporary building with a newer temporary building (the only Basic Needs element and costed @£117k) has not yet been carried out due to refurbishment of the existing building, and is being cosidered alongside the aspiration of the governing body to relocate the school to a new site within the village.
 The relocation of the school would address both the aged temporary classroom issue and a range of suitability issues with the existing building and grounds.
 If a replacement temporary building is required at short notice £117k will be resourced from the Annual Programme for the Removal/Replacement of Temporary Classrooms.
 This element of the project and related financial pressure should remain on hold until the outcome of the feasibility work for the relocation of the school is costed and potential funding sources confirmed.
+Any need to bring this project forward, possibly as a contribution to the cost of replacing the school, would be subject to separate approval in line with the Council's governance arrangements.
+The school has been advised of the potential availability of up to £117k towards the replacement school project.
 Recommended to remove from the list